Meta facebook tracking pixel

 Targeted therapy focuses on specific molecules and cell mechanisms thought to be important for cancer cell survival and growth, taking advantage of what researchers have learned in recent years about how cancer cells grow.

-In April 2019, the FDA approved erdafitinib (Balversa) for the treatment of locally advanced or metastatic bladder cancer that has an FGFR3 or FGFR2 genetic alteration and that has progressed after treatment with chemotherapy that contains cisplatin.
+In January 2024 the FDA approved erdafitinib (Balversa) for the treatment of locally advanced or metastatic bladder cancer that has an FGFR3 genetic alteration and that has progressed after prior systemic therapy.

 All cancer treatments can cause side effects.
 It’s important that you report any side effects that you experience to your health care team so they can help you manage them.
 Report them right away—don’t wait for your next appointment.
 Doing so will improve your quality of life and allow you to stick with your treatment plan.
 It’s important to remember that not all patients experience all side effects, and patients may experience side effects not listed here.